thegeek-sys/SpotIno/README.md

     - [SpotifyArduino](https://github.com/thegeek-sys/spotify-api-arduino)

 ## Usage
-First of all you need to get your Refresh Token by following [this giude](https://github.com/witnessmenow/spotify-api-arduino/tree/main?tab=readme-ov-file#setup-instructions)
+1. First of all you need to get your Refresh Token by following [this giude](https://github.com/witnessmenow/spotify-api-arduino/tree/main?tab=readme-ov-file#setup-instructions)

-Once you have all the keys compile `secrets_sample.h` (needs to be renamed `secrets.h`) in this way:
+2. Once you have all the keys compile `secrets_sample.h` (needs to be renamed `secrets.h`) in this way:
     - `CLIENT_ID`: put the client id of the app from the guide above
     - `CLIENT_SECRET`: same as before
     - `SPOTIFY_REFRESH_TOKEN`: you have to paste the refres token you generated from `getRefreshToken` example from the guide above
     - `SPOTIFY_MARKET`: market of your Spotify (eg. EN, IT, ...)
     - `SSID`: SSID of your wireless network
     - `PASSWORK`: password of your wireless network

-After you have finished compiling your Spotify informations you have to put the right pins for your display according to your configuration inside [`User_Setup.h`](https://github.com/Bodmer/TFT_eSPI/blob/master/User_Setup.h) (my [configuration](https://github.com/thegeek-sys/SpotIno/blob/main/User_Setup.h))
+3. After you have finished compiling your Spotify informations you have to put the right pins for your display according to your configuration inside [`User_Setup.h`](https://github.com/Bodmer/TFT_eSPI/blob/master/User_Setup.h) (my [configuration](https://github.com/thegeek-sys/SpotIno/blob/main/User_Setup.h))

-To calibrate touch make sure to [calibrate](https://github.com/Bodmer/TFT_eSPI/blob/master/examples/Generic/Touch_calibrate/Touch_calibrate.ino) your touch screen and edit `spot.ino` at row 34 `calData[5]`
+4. To calibrate touch make sure to [calibrate](https://github.com/Bodmer/TFT_eSPI/blob/master/examples/Generic/Touch_calibrate/Touch_calibrate.ino) your touch screen and edit `spot.ino` at line 34 `calData[5]`

+5. Edit rotary encoder pins inside `spot.ino` (line 80) according to your configuration

-Once you are done you are ready to compile `spot.ino` and upload it!
+Once you are done you can compile `spot.ino` and upload it to your ESP32!!

 ## Options
-- Set static IP address: edit row 33 in `spot.ino`
+- Set static IP address: edit line 33 in `spot.ino`
-- Light or dark theme: edit row 30 in `spot.ino` (you can choose between `LIGHT_THEME` and `DARK_THEME`)
+- Light or dark theme: edit line 30 in `spot.ino` (you can choose between `LIGHT_THEME` and `DARK_THEME`)